easegress-io/easegress/doc/plugin_ref.md

 ## Service Circuit Breaker plugin

-Plugin limits request rate based on a failure rate.
+Plugin limits request rate base on the failure rate of one or more plugins.

 ### Configuration